OpenChemistry/tomviz/STYLE.md

 ------------

 We use [clang-format](http://llvm.org/releases/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html)
-to keep formatting in the code base consistently.
+to keep formatting in the code base consistent.
 Please run clang-format on your patches before submitting.

-clang-format ships with a python script ```clang/tools/clang-format-diff.py`` that can be using to reformat patchs.
+clang-format ships with a python script ```clang/tools/clang-format-diff.py`` that can be used to reformat patches.
 For example the following command will reformat all the lines in the latest commit

 ```shell